usgs/earthquake-geoserve-ui/README.md

 then publishing that package to npm [earthquake-geoserve-ui](https://www.npmjs.com/package/earthquake-geoserve-ui).

-### NPM Publish
+#### Package & Publish

-Build/Publish the npm distributable from the Angular source using the `ng` command line tool.
+Package from the Angular source using ng-packgr.
+This script packages the application into an npm distributable that can be published.

 ```
 $ npm run package
 ```

-The tar file in `dist-npm` folder should be tagged and pushed to npm to facilitate widespread consumption:
+The bundled application in the `dist-npm` folder should be tagged and pushed to npm so that it can be imported into other projects.

 ```
-npm publish dist-npm --tag <version>
+$ npm publish dist-npm --tag <version>
 ```

-The `ng run package` runs a script that bundles the npm package into a tar file that is fully distributable.
-The tar file can be imported by running a local npm install or referencing the tagged npm distributable above:
+The package can now be installed via npm by referencing the `earthquake-geoserve-ui` package name.

 ```
 $ npm install earthquake-geoserve-ui@<version>
 ```

 ## Using the Geoserve Components

-Follow these steps to use any of the geoserve components in your application (selectors listed below).
+Follow these steps to use any of the geoserve components in your application.

-### Geoserve Component Selectors
+#### Geoserve Component Selectors

-The `GeoserveOutputModule` contains the following  geoserve component selectors:
+The `GeoserveOutputModule` contains the following component selectors:

 * app-admin-region
 * app-authoritative-region